orionlee/pht_eb_stats/PilotResult.md

 - Goal: produce a list of eclipsing binary candidates not in existing well known catalogs: [VSX](https://www.aavso.org/vsx/), [ASAS-SN](https://asas-sn.osu.edu/variables), [SIMBAD](http://simbad.u-strasbg.fr/simbad/), and [TESS Eclipsing Binary Data Validation](https://baas.aas.org/pub/2021n1i530p01)
 - Based on a sample of 2000 subjects tagged with [#eclipisingbinary](https://www.zooniverse.org/projects/nora-dot-eisner/planet-hunters-tess/talk/tags/eclipsingbinary) in Planet Hunters TESS Talk across sectors 1 -26 (covering full sky), or 1448 unique TICs.
-- Produced a list of **67** new eclipsing binary candidates.
+- Produced a list of **61** new eclipsing binary candidates.
-- While there is no rigorous assessment of the accuracy of the tagging yet, there are reason to believe that they are quite accurate, upward about **96%** in the candidate list.
+- While there is no rigorous assessment of the accuracy of the tagging yet, there are reason to believe that they are quite accurate, upward about **94%** overall, **75%** among the new candidates.
-  - i.e, the list of 67 candidates is expected to have upward **65** real eclipsing binaries.
   - the [list in csv](data_samples/pht_eb_candidates_from_samples.csv)
-- If the work is expanded to all subjects across sectors 1 - 26, the list is estimated to have about **670** candidates.
+- If the work is expanded to all subjects across sectors 1 - 26, the list is estimated to have about **610** candidates.
-- The top 9 most promising candidates are further inspected manually.
-They all appear to be legitimate eclipsing binaries.
+- The 61 candidates are further vetted manually, 46 (75%) remain viable.
+  - The accuracy drops off significantly for `N_eb_adj` = 2 (see Methodology section).
-  - Among the 9 top candidates, one of them, TIC [388508344](https://exofop.ipac.caltech.edu/tess/target.php?id=388508344)  (Subject [48227275](https://www.zooniverse.org/projects/nora-dot-eisner/planet-hunters-tess/talk/subjects/48227275)), has only 1 eclipse observed.
+- Among the candidates, a few of them, e.g., TIC [388508344](https://exofop.ipac.caltech.edu/tess/target.php?id=388508344)  (Subject [48227275](https://www.zooniverse.org/projects/nora-dot-eisner/planet-hunters-tess/talk/subjects/48227275)), have only 1 eclipse observed.
 Such targets are much less likely to be detected by automated pipelines.
+- If the work is expanded to cover entire primary mission (sectors 1 - 26), the result could potentially be used for
+  - augment existing catalogs for, e.g., population-based studies.
+  - feedback for automated pipeline / algorithms that could points to potential area of improvement.

 ## Methodology

-The list of 67 candidates is produced by the following method:
+The list of candidates is produced by the following method:

 - Given the 2000 subjects, crawl their talk pages to count the number of eclipsing binary (and its variants) tags.
   - Transit-like tags are also counted as "opposition votes."
-- Each subject is assigned with a *adjusted number of eclipsing binary tags*,  `N_eb_adj`
+- Each subject is assigned with a *adjusted number of eclipsing binary tags*,  `N_eb_adj`: number of eclipsing binary tags minus transit-like tags.
 - Group the subject by TICs.
   - If a TIC has multiple subjects, use the largest `N_eb_adj`
 - 1448 unique TICs are produced from the 2000 subjects.